-The two packages contained a brown paste-like substance that tested positive for heroin.
-A total weight of 1.79 lbs. of heroin was seized, with an approximate street value of more than $70,000.
+The two cylinders contained a brown powdery substance that tested positive for heroin.
+An approximate weight of 2 lbs. of heroin was seized, with an estimated street value of more than $61,000.

 “This seizure is just another example of our CBP officers being ever vigilant in protecting the United States from the distribution of these illicit drugs,” said Robert E. Perez, Director of CBP’s New York Field Operations.

-CBP officers placed him under arrest and turned him over to Homeland Security Investigations (HSI).
+CBP officers placed Mr. Vidal Forero under arrest and turned him over to Homeland Security Investigations.
 He now faces federal narcotics smuggling charges and will be prosecuted by the U.S. Attorney’s Office in the U.S. Eastern District Court of New York.
 All defendants are considered innocent until proven guilty.